ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/tcpmappings.md

 If `host` is not set, then TLS is not terminated.
 If `service` does not start with `https://` and `tls` is empty, then TLS is not originated.
-So, if both of these are true, then$productName$ simply proxies bytes between the client and the upstream; TLS may or may not be involved, $productName$ doesn't care.
+So, if both of these are true, thenEmissary simply proxies bytes between the client and the upstream; TLS may or may not be involved, Emissary doesn't care.
-You should specify in `service` which port to dial to; if you don't, $productName$ will use port 80 because it is not originating TLS.
+You should specify in `service` which port to dial to; if you don't, Emissary will use port 80 because it is not originating TLS.

 So, for example,